 The concept of price elasticity of demand and elasticity of supply are to be explained with percentage method.
 Factors affecting the elasticity of demand and supply are to be specified.
 (Numerical problems are not for testing).

-Meaning and types.
 Meaning of Market; Types of Markets: Perfect competition, Monopoly, Monopolistic Competition, Oligopoly – meaning with examples; a brief understanding of the features of the different types of markets along with differences.

 4. Banking in India